bobluppes/graaf/docs/docs/examples/example-basics/transport-example.md

 ```

 Creating a vertex callback structure that will be passed as an argument in the graph traverse function
-The function is needed in order to be called inside the traverse function; see graph.tpp file lines 15 and 45 for context.
+The function is needed in order to be called inside the traverse function; see graph.tpp for context.

 ```c++
 using seen_vertices_t = std::unordered_multiset<graaf::vertex_id_t>;